Pulmonary Tests and Procedures in Children:

 Oxygen and carbon dioxide monitoring involves attaching electrode-containing sensors to the skin to measure oxygen and carbon dioxide levels in the blood.
 The electrodes warm the skin, which causes capillary dilation resulting in an increase in blood flow and oxygen delivery to the skin surface.
 The sensors are connected to a monitor where the oxygen and carbon dioxide levels are displayed.

 Oxygen and carbon dioxide levels may also be measured by performing an arterial blood gas (ABG) test.
 An ABG test uses the blood taken from an artery to measure:

 - Partial pressure of oxygen

 - ABG testing can identify how efficiently the lungs remove carbon dioxide from the blood and move oxygen into the blood.

 Sweat testing is the most reliable method for diagnosing cystic fibrosis (CF).
 Sweat testing involves measuring the amount of chloride and sodium (salt) present in the patient’s sweat.
 During the sweat test, small electrodes and gauze are placed on the forearm or leg while a special machine stimulates sweating at the area under the electrodes.
 The gauze absorbs the sweat, which is then analyzed for chloride content.
 Stimulation is administered in 5-minute increments.

 Sweat testing is not painful and usually takes approximately 30 minutes.
 Results of the sweat test are generally available the same day.

 Our offices are located in the Texas Health Presbyterian Hospital Plano, Medical Office Building 1 (MOB 1).
-If your child is in need of a specialist in pediatric pulmonology, please contact us at 972-981-3251 or submit an online appointment request.
+If your child is in need of a specialist in pediatric pulmonology, please call us or submit an online appointment request.